-The application deadline for this two-year program which admits a new cohort every other year is February 1, 2019.
-Admission decisions will be made by March 1, 2019.
+The MAEEE program admits a cohort every two years (odd years).
+The application deadline for the Summer 2019 cohort is March 1, 2019.
+Admissions decisions will be made by March 29, 2019.

 Note: GRE or GMAT examination scores are not required of MAEEE applicants.
 International applicants who received their undergraduate degree from a non-English-speaking institution must submit TOEFL examination results.

 A $75 application fee is due when you submit your online application.
 Waivers are available for qualified students.

 A four-year U.S. bachelor’s degree in any academic field from an accredited college or university with a GPA of 3.0 on a 4.0 scale is required.
 If you have a three-year non-U.S. degree, you may request a review for determination as to equivalency.